Get a quote

 Introduction

-This statement (‘the Statement’) is issued on behalf of Chapman Freeborn Group responding to the requirements of the United Kingdom’s Modern Slavery Act 2015, for the financial year ending on 31 December 2023.
+This statement (‘the Statement’) is issued on behalf of Chapman Freeborn Group responding to the requirements of the United Kingdom’s Modern Slavery Act 2015, covering the financial year ended on 31 December 2025 and is published in accordance with the Group’s annual reporting cycle.
 The full list of entities covered by the Statement can be found in Appendix 1.

 Since publishing its first Modern Slavery Statement, Chapman Freeborn Group has increased transparency each year about its approach to human rights and modern slavery whilst also ensuring this approach continues to develop.